cjacks0413/comp116-cjackson/alarm/README.md

 2. If you have spare time in the future, what would you add to the program or do differently with regards to detecting incidents?

-   - More nmap detection to the packet scanners, especially targeted at some of the "stealthier" scanning techniques, including:
+   - More nmap detection to the packet scanners, especially targeted at some of the "stealthier" scanning techniques, including: TCP FIN scan, FTP bounce, TCP connect scanning, and fragmentation scanning.
-        - TCP FIN
-	     - FTP bounce
-	     - TCP connect scanning
-	     - Fragmentation scanning
    - An option for some quick self-analysis, printing out basic stats about the state of the current machine and network the machine is on.
 I would especially attempt to point out ports that are unnecessarily open and identify if the machine is insecurely using VNC.